 Customer data analytics supports decision-making

-Customer analytics helps understand their customer’s behaviors and preferences.
-This information can help companies decide how to market themselves, what products they should sell, and where to focus their marketing efforts.
+Customer analytics helps understand their customer’s journey, various touchpoints, behavior, and preferences.
+This information can help companies decide how to market themselves, what products they should sell, and where to focus their marketing campaigns.

 Businesses may enhance marketing strategies